 In July 2001, SHERMAN became the first Coast Guard cutter to circumnavigate the world after conducting U.N. sanctions enforcement duty in the Persian Gulf and goodwill projects in Madagascar, South Africa, and Cape Verde.
 In May 2006, the cutter participated with a U.S. Navy task group during a 5-month deployment to Singapore, Thailand, Indonesia, Malaysia, Brunei and the Philippines.
 In March 2007, SHERMAN received world-wide attention when her boarding team discovered more than 17 metric tons of cocaine aboard the Panamanian freighter Gatun, a record seizure in the Eastern Pacific.
 SHERMAN was awarded the “Golden Eagle” award by the White House Drug Czar for combined interdiction successes during 2007.

 SHERMAN has continued her operational successes by accomplishing three drug interdiction deployments in the Eastern Pacific, a winter Alaskan patrol in the Bering Sea to enforce U.S. fisheries regulations and provide search-and-rescue support during the Alaskan red king crab harvest, and by earning the Pacific Area Operational Readiness Award.
 Marking her 40th anniversary since initial commissioning, SHERMAN’s crew has worked with pride to maintain the cutter’s readiness and improve her material condition and habitability.
-Their devotion and commitment to SHERMAN will ensure she remains true to her motto “Honorable and Faithful” in the years to come.
+Their devotion and commitment to SHERMAN will ensure she remains true to her motto “One ship, one crew” in the years to come.